public-transport/infrastructure/readme.md

 **You can find a step-by-step guide for deploying new apps on our cluster [here](./kubernetes/#how-can-i-deploy-my-own-app), and feel free to ask for help at any time! 🙂**

+## Expenses and donations

+Our expenses and donation incomes are documented [here](./cloud-resources/expenses/readme.md).

 ## Contributing

 If you found a bug or want to propose a feature, feel free to visit [the issues page](https://github.com/public-transport/infrastructure/issues).